 South Florida Spider Control

-Recluse Spiders – Unlike the widow spider, recluse spiders are not native to South Florida.
-Instead, these spiders have been inadvertently brought here, establishing populations in and around our homes and businesses.
-The most common recluse that you might find in your home is the brown recluse, a spider identifiable by a violin-shaped marking on it’s back.
+Recluse Spiders – Unlike the black widow spider, recluse spiders are not native to South Florida.
+The most common recluse spider you may find in your home is the brown recluse spider, which is identifiable by a violin-shaped marking on its back.

-If you believe that you have found either of these spiders in your home, it is important that you get in touch with your South Florida spider control experts here at Native Pest Management.
-If you are having trouble identifying or determining if you have venomous spiders in your home, we urge you to check out some identification resources brought to you by the Florida Department of Agriculture and Consumer Service.
+If you believe that you have found either Black Widow or Brown Recluse spiders in your home, we recommend that you get in touch with your South Florida spider control experts here at Native Pest Management.

 Debunking The Myth: All Spiders Are Bad

-While it may be a result of arachnophobia and venomous spiders like the black widow or brown recluse, people have been conditioned to hate all bugs with eight legs.
-While we understand, we just want to point out that not all spiders are bad.
+While many people have been conditioned to hate all types of spider, just remember, not all spiders are bad.
 In fact, most spiders are good!

-If you aren’t remotely interested in saving the spiders, that is okay too, just contact us instead!
+If you aren’t remotely interested in saving spiders, that is okay, just contact us instead!

 Let Native Pest Management Help You Today!

-If you are looking to rid your home or business of spiders, you have come to the right place.
-Native Pest management is your local South Florida spider control experts, and we are here to ensure that you get rid of your spider infestation swiftly while ensuring that they stay out!
-Contact us today for more information on our spider control services or to request a free estimate.
+If you are looking to rid your home or business of spiders, you’ve come to the right place.
+The technicians at Native Pest Management are your local spider control experts!
+Contact us for more information on our spider control services and to schedule a free inspection today.